rbrisita/ezrknn-llm/README.md

-# ezrknn-toolkit2
+# ezrknn-llm
-This repo tries to make RKNN LLM usage easier
+This repo tries to make RKNN LLM usage easier for people who don't want to read through Rockchip's docs

 ## Requirements
 Keep in mind this repo is focused for: